SurveyLogic/imaginAIry/README.md

 ## 📘 Creating a New Agent

-> Checkout hosted documentation at https://docs.director.videodb.io
+> Checkout hosted documentation at https://docs.producer.videodb.io

-To create a new agent in Director, follow these steps:
+To create a new agent in Producer, follow these steps:

 1. **Copy the template**:
-Duplicate `sample_agent.py` in `Director/backend/director/agents/` and rename it.
+Duplicate `sample_agent.py` in `Producer/backend/producer/agents/` and rename it.

 2. **Update class details**:
    - Rename the class.